Combination Resume Template for Skills and Work Experience

 Can I edit this resume template in Microsoft Word, LibreOffice or Google Docs?
 Toggle answer

 Yes, in most cases.
-The template is designed to stay easy to edit in Word first, but it should also remain usable in LibreOffice and Google Docs.
-Minor spacing or font differences can still appear depending on the software.
+The template is designed for easy editing in Word, but it should also work in LibreOffice and Google Docs.
+Minor spacing or font differences may appear depending on the software.

 What to Do Next With This Resume Template

 A strong combination resume or CV should make two things clear at once: what you can do now and where those strengths come from.
-Keep the format balanced, lead with the skill clusters that match the role, and avoid the fatal mistake of using this structure to hide your timeline instead of supporting it.
+Keep the format balanced, lead with the skill clusters that match the role, and avoid the common mistake of using this structure to hide your timeline instead of supporting it.